chengqian0210/SMC-of-mechanical-arm-DOB/README.md

 # Synovial-control-of-mechanical-arm-DOB
-Synovial control of mechanical arm based on disturbance observer
+SMC of mechanical arm based on disturbance observer